 Siembra Latinos Fund Launches, Announces Grants

-Monterey County, California — The Siembra Latinos Fund (SLF) of the Community Foundation for Monterey County gathered over 100 supporters and leaders at the Taylor Farms Building in Salinas, CA Thursday, September 27, 2018 to launch the new Latino-focused philanthropic initiative.
+More than 100 supporters of the Siembra Latinos Fund (SLF) of the Community Foundation for Monterey County gathered at the Taylor Farms Building in Salinas, CA Thursday, September 27, 2018 to launch the new Latino-focused philanthropic initiative.

 The SLF, created by a group of local Latino leaders to empower the Latino community, has set its sights on creating change now and investing in the future to improve the quality of life for Monterey County Latinos.